-Admission for external visitors is by appointment only and should be sent to firstname.lastname@example.org.
-Some materials are stored in closed stacks and must be requested in advance.
+Admission for external visitors is by appointment only and should be sent to firstname.lastname@example.org Tel: 020 7320 3516.
+Most of our documents are stored in closed stacks and must be requested in advance.
 There is no charge for access.
 The building is fully accessible and is serviced by a lift.

 Reading Room Rules